raul1991/whatsapptracker/README.md

 `chmod +x ./setup.sh && docker-compose up -d`

+# End to end setup using helm
+- Clone
+- Update helm chart deps
+ `helm dep update`
+- Install the app.
+Run the command from the helm directory `helm install .`
+- The steps to setup tracker.js remains the same.
+(See browser setup)

 ### Browser setup
 - Run chrome with CORS enabled (to send data to your backend) and CSP disabled (to be able to run tracker.js in dev console).